Pest control hub

 Marshwort is a bottom-rooted perennial water lily-like plant.
 It has long-branched running stems, several metres long.
 The stems lie just beneath the water surface, producing groups of leaves, roots and flowers.
 The leaves are 30-80 mm long, broadly ovate and are smaller than the leaves of other water lilies.
 Marshwort has bright-yellow flowers with five petals and hair-like margins, which sit above the water surface on long stalks that grow in pairs.
 The flowers are 25-35 mm wide and have fringed wings.
 Flowers are produced from November through to April.

-Still or slow-moving water bodies including lake margins, streams, wetlands, drains, farm dams.
+Still or slow-moving water bodies including lake margins, streams, wetlands, drains and farm dams.
 Grows at wide range of water depths, from exposed mud to water c.2.5 m deep.

 Why is it a problem?

 Marshwort rapidly colonises shallow water, forming dense mats which block waterways and smother other aquatic plants.
 It has a history of invasiveness overseas and closely related taxa are also invasive.
-It can rapidly out-compete other ornamental lily species.
-Tolerates fluctuating water levels.
+It can rapidly out-compete other ornamental lily species and tolerates fluctuating water levels.